jbritain/pericolo-di-caduta/README.md

   ```

 - Change any mentions of the word `joshua` in any of the files to your own username
+- Reverse engineer what the other scripts mentioned do because I'm lazy

 I have no idea if this works on Windows.
 I created and tested it on Ubuntu server.
 Please don't use this.